What elevator service companies need to know about compliance?

-Although the legal obligation for ensuring the safety and compliance of elevator devices including elevators and escalators lies with asset owners, elevator service companies have a vested interest in compliance.
+Although the legal obligation for ensuring the safety and compliance of elevator devices including elevators and escalators lies with asset owners, elevator service companies have an interest in compliance.

 The results of their work—installations, maintenance—have a direct impact on the safety of the general public.
-They must ensure that all equipment is safe, meets the latest standards, and performs well.
+They need to ensure that all equipment is safe, meets the latest standards, and performs well.
 Non-compliance can lead to serious consequences including endangering the public and breaking laws.

 But when it comes to elevator safety, knowing how to go about respecting compliance can be confusing?
 Read on for guidance on this complex topic.

-Compliance in the elevator service industry means adhering to relevant industry regulations, as known as elevator device safety codes.
+Compliance in the elevator service industry means adhering to relevant industry regulations, are elevator device safety codes.

 What are elevator device safety codes?